 Step 5 – Serve and enjoy!

-- In a medium saucepan over medium heat, add tomatillos, garlic, onion, and jalapeno.
+- In a medium saucepan over medium heat, add tomatillos, onion, jalapeno, and garlic.
 Pour in enough water to cover the veggies, then bring to a boil.
-Reduce to a simmer and cook, stirring occasionally, until tomatillos are tender and turn a pale olive color, about 5-8 minutes.
+Reduce to a simmer and cook, stirring occasionally, until tomatillos are tender and turn a pale olive color, about 5-8 minutes.1 1/2 pounds tomatillos, 1/2 cup chopped white onion, 1 jalapeno, 2 tablespoons fresh minced garlic, water

 - Thoroughly drain cooked veggies (making sure to not lose much of the garlic) then set aside to cool.

 - Once cooled, add cooked veggies, sea salt, cilantro, and lime juice to a food processor.
-Blend on high until smooth or desired consistency is reached, about 2-3 minutes.
+Blend on high until smooth or desired consistency is reached, about 2-3 minutes.1 teaspoon fine sea salt, 1/4 cup fresh cilantro, 1 tablespoon lime juice

 - Transfer salsa to a sealed container and chill in the refrigerator for at least 1 hour.